Archie888/docker-concepts-cheat-sheet/README.md

 - A persistent storage mechanism managed by Docker.
 - Data persists even if the container is deleted.
 - Commonly used for databases, user uploads, etc.
+- A container can use one or more volumes, defined in `docker-compose.yml` or at runtime (e.g., `docker run -v`).

 **Example (in `docker-compose.yml`):**
   ```